 Compared to wood and charcoal, both electric and propane smokers require much less oversight by the cook since it’s easier to maintain a consistent temperature.

-Features of a Propane Smoker
+Features of a propane smoker

-Here, the smoker utilizes a propane tank, the same way a gas grill does.
+With a propane smoker, a gas burner is used to generate the heat.
+The smoker utilizes a propane tank for fuel the same way a gas grill does.

-Advantages of Gas Smokers
+Advantages of propane smokers

 Features of an Electric Smoker

-Benefits of Electric Smokers
+Benefits of electric smokers